Counselling, Mind and Wellness Services

 - Promotes the wellness of the whole person: emotional, social, spiritual, intellectual and physical

 Loyalist offers a wide range of counselling services to students at no cost.
 You can explore any issues or concerns you may have in complete confidence.
-Our Counsellors, Adam Gosney and Julie Millar, are Master-level Social Workers registered with the Ontario College of Social Workers and licensed to provide counselling and psychotherapy services in Ontario.
-Adam and Julie have a wealth of experience to help you define your goals, tap into your own strengths and build opportunities for positive change.
-They can also refer students to additional or specialized community resources when needed to support a student’s wellness.
+Our Counsellors are Master-level Social Workers registered with the Ontario College of Social Workers and licensed to provide counselling and psychotherapy services in Ontario.
+They have a wealth of experience to help you define your goals, tap into your own strengths and build opportunities for positive change.
+Our counsellors can also refer students to additional or specialized community resources when needed to support a student’s wellness.

 Sometimes people aren’t sure what to expect from counselling.
 Counselling sessions are: